 A layover at Frankfurt International Airport (FRA) provides passengers the opportunity to do a lot of things both inside and outside of the airport.
 Frankfurt International Airport is one of the busiest airports in the world, serving as a hub for Lufthansa, which is the largest German airline.
-The airport is situated about 8 miles (12.9 kilometers) from downtown Frankfurt, thus making the city easily accessible for tourists who have long layovers.
+The airport is situated about 8 miles (12.9 kilometers) from downtown, thus making the city easily accessible for tourists who have a long layover in Frankfurt Airport.

 What about the Visa?

 Do be aware, however, that you may need a Transit Visa.
 Some nationalities are required to obtain a visa prior to their arrival and if they wish to leave the airport and go around the city.
 Additionally, citizens of some countries are not allowed to leave the transit area, even with a valid Transit Visa; this visa merely allows a person to fly via Germany.
 If you have a Schengen Visa, this should cover you.
 People from most North American countries, Australia, New Zealand, the EU, and the UK do not need any visa to enter Germany.
 If you are planning to stay inside the airport, within the transit zone, you do not need a visa on top of any that you may need to fly via the country.
 Do ensure that you check visa requirements before you travel to avoid disappointment and potential problems.

 What can you do at the airport on a layover?

 There are quite a few things you can do if you wish to remain in the airport.
 You could maybe catch some sleep, do some work, shop, watch planes coming and going, or explore the interiors.